 Crispy-Skin Ocean Trout, Salsa Verde & Spring Onion

-Although some people are a little nervous about preparing a whole side of fish this recipe is so simple.
-The salsa verde in this recipe can also be used as a marinade for just about any meat, so make a little extra and pop it in the fridge for later.
-The fresh flavours of this dish make it an ideal match for just about any crisp white wine, but we particularly enjoy this matched to our Offshoot Tempranillo Rosé.
+Although some people are a little nervous about preparing a whole side of fish, this recipe is so simple.
+You can also use the salsa verde in this recipe as a marinade for just about any meat, so make a little extra and pop it in the fridge for later.
+The fresh flavours of this dish make it an ideal match for just about any crisp white wines, but we particularly enjoy this most matched with our Offshoot Tempranillo Rosé.

-1 fillet of ocean trout, scaled and pin boned (about 1.2kg)
+1 fillet of ocean trout, (1.2kg) scaled and boned

 1 bunch tarragon, leaves picked